matijakolaric-com/django-music-publisher/README.rst

     :target: https://pypi.org/project/django-music-publisher/
     :alt: PYPI

-Django Music Publisher is open source software for original music publishers.
+Django-Music-Publisher (DMP) is open source software for original music publishers.
-It is a tool for **managing metadata** for musical works and recordings, including data about writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.
+It is a tool for **managing metadata** for musical works and recordings, including data about writers, recording and performing artists, albums and music libraries.

+It uses
-It uses `Common Works Registration (CWR) <https://matijakolaric.com/articles/1/>`_ protocol for batch registration of musical works.
+`Common Works Registration (CWR) <https://matijakolaric.com/articles/1/>`_ for batch registration of musical works, versions 2.1 (stable) and 3.0 (experimental).

 * Docs: https://django-music-publisher.readthedocs.io/
 * Code: https://github.com/matijakolaric-com/django-music-publisher/